Our Services

 It is not dangerous and does not damage the liver.

-If you're experiencing yellow-orange skin discoloration on your palms or soles and want to confirm whether it matches carotenosis, try Ubie's free AI-powered Carotenosis symptom checker to get personalized insights based on your specific symptoms.
+If you're experiencing yellow-orange skin discoloration on your palms or soles and want to confirm whether your symptoms align with this condition, you can use Ubie's free AI-powered Carotenosis symptom checker to get personalized insights and guidance based on what you're experiencing.

 While carotenosis is the most common explanation, it's not the only one.
 Here are other possibilities to consider.